NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Features.md

 The GDC Data Submission Portal browse menu consists of three separate panels:

-* __Navigation panel__: A panel composed of links to different items to filter by case, clinical, or biospecimen entities.
+* __Navigation Panel__: A panel composed of links to different items to filter by case, clinical, or biospecimen entities.
-* __Summary panel__: A table listing search results corresponding to the current selection in the navigation panel filter.
+* __Summary Panel__: A table listing search results corresponding to the current selection in the navigation panel filter.
-* __Details panel__: A panel displaying details and previous activities related to a particular entity selected in the summary panel.
+* __Details Panel__: A panel displaying details and previous activities related to a particular entity selected in the summary panel.

 ### Navigation Panel